 Grilled Pork Loin with Bourbon Cherry Compote

-• Dijon mustard – This will both help the seasoning stick and also add a tangy layer of flavor.
+• Dijon mustard – Helps the seasoning stick and adds a subtle tangy layer of flavor.

-• Brown sugar – This will balance the tartness of the cherries.
+• Brown sugar – Balances the tartness of the cherries and helps the compote thicken into a glossy sauce.

-• Mint leaves – these prove a fresh and herbaceous pop to balance the sweet and tart.
+• Mint leaves – Fresh and herbaceous, these provide a bright pop that balances the rich, sweet compote beautifully.

 How to Make Grilled Pork Loin with Bourbon Cherry Compote